NSHipster/articles/2019-11-19-keyvaluepairs.md

 and bolster use as a public API
 (and not some internal language construct).

-You can create a `KeyValuesPairs` object with a dictionary literal
+You can create a `KeyValuePairs` object with a dictionary literal
 (in fact, this is the only way to create one):